 Free translations can be costly

-We have taken a look at the different ways that you can get your German text translated into English and the disadvantages that the cheaper options entail.
+We have taken a look at the different ways that you can get your text translated into or from English and the disadvantages that the cheaper options entail.
 The truth is, if your sole focus is on keeping the price as low as possible, it can end up costing you more in the long run.

 Even though technology has made impressive steps forward, machine translation still doesn’t represent a standalone translation service.
 It should never be used as the sole means of translation, especially when you are translating text that you are going to use in a professional capacity.